draschke/cardano-node-with-vscode-devcontainer/readme-1-install-cardano-node-binary.md

 ## If your server has only 8G of RAM you should configure the SWAP file

-### Configuration works only in wsl (Open another window in WSL and change the file)
+### Configuration works only in WSL (Open another window in WSL and change the file)

 ```bash
 free -m